About

 French ships were driven ashore by a storm.
 They intended to attack St. Augustine.
 Consequently, this stroke of luck for the Spanish ultimately led to the French demise.

 This victory allowed the Spaniards to secure control of Florida for the next 235 years!
 Quite a bleak history lesson, right?
-Nonetheless, it is important in understanding Palm Coast and St. Augustine's history.
+Nonetheless, it is essential in understanding Palm Coast and St. Augustine's history.

 The Inlet Today